RockitBootcamp/Student-Resources/JavaScript/04 User Defined Functions/README.md

 The output will be `5`.
 While functions have lexical scope and "can" access variables from outside the function - in this case we're passing in an argument `5` into the function which gets assigned to the parameter `x`.
 If a function has to choose between using it's internal variables vs the ones from the outside, it will choose the internal ones.
 However the value of `x` outside of the function has not been changed.

-The same holds for the following scenario.
+The same holds true for the following scenario.

 ```js
 var x = 4;